 The other flavours of OXO cubes (beef, chicken, lamb and ham) all contain animal-derived ingredients and so are not suitable for vegans or vegetarians.

 OXO cubes contain palm oil.
 However, this is 100% sustainably sourced and so it not a reason for vegans to avoid the product.
 [Source]

 The best vegan stock cubes?

 The best vegan stock cubes are OXO cubes.
-Vegans have a choice of OXO vegetable stock cubes or the new vegan beef flavour OXO cubes.
-Both are certified as suitable for vegans so there’s no risk of cross-contamination with meat products.
+Vegans have a choice of OXO vegetable stock cubes, meat-free beef flavour OXO cubes or the new vegan chicken flavour OXO cubes.
+All three are certified as suitable for vegans so there’s no risk of cross-contamination with meat products.

 Are stock pots vegan?

 Just as with stock cubes, vegetable flavoured stock pots tend to be vegan, whereas the meat flavours are not.